Clarence Seedorf celebrates his 46th birthday today. UEFA.com looks back on his unique achievement in a career full of "unforgettable evenings".

 "Emotions, memories – more good than bad, fortunately," he once said as he reflected on the competition.
 "Great moments of entertainment, great football, unforgettable evenings.
 I think that's what it's all about: experience, emotions and the special touch that the Champions League brings on and off the field."

-Still Ajax's youngest ever Eredivisie player, Seedorf broke into the side aged 16 in October 1992 and became a crucial member of a golden generation.
+Then Ajax's youngest ever Eredivisie player, Seedorf broke into the side aged 16 in 1992 and became a crucial member of a golden generation.
 Guided by veterans Danny Blind and Frank Rijkaard, this was a youthful outfit featuring future stars such as the De Boer twins, Edgar Davids, Jari Litmanen and Patrick Kluivert.
 They peaked in the 1994/95 UEFA Champions League.

 Seedorf left Ajax after that glorious Vienna night, spending a season with Sampdoria before moving to the Spanish capital.
-He tasted European success in his second term in Madrid, helping the Merengues eliminate holders Dortmund in the semis.
+He tasted European success during his second term in Madrid, helping the Merengues eliminate holders Dortmund in the semis.
 The midfielder then came up against former team-mate Davids in the decider against Juventus, held at the Amsterdam ArenA.

 Again the showpiece was settled by a solitary goal, Predrag Mijatović doing the damage midway through the second half to earn Madrid's first European Cup in 32 years.
 "It had become more than an obsession for the club," said Seedorf.
 "Every day we'd go and eat in a restaurant and all everyone talked about was the final.
 Now I'm going to have a party [in Amsterdam] and then again in Madrid!"